-Small changes are all you need to make a significant, positive impact on the environmental impact of your workplace.
-In the transportation industry, sustainability is more important than ever.
-Although transportation is massively driving economic growth, its negative footprint offsets the benefits.
+To create a sustainable workplace small changes are all you need to make a significant, positive impact on the environmental impact of your workplace.

 Even something easy (and visually pleasing) like adding a few plants to the reception or waiting area lends benefits to the space; greenery helps to clean the air and improve the mood of people around them.

 Office resources that are wasted are not only harmful to the environment, but they are costly, too: up to 4% of the annual turnover of a business is spent on waste created by employees.
 Cut the waste and the expenditure by getting your colleagues on board with sustainability.
 Start promoting a waste-conscious culture and watch as everyone you work with starts to automatically incorporate environmentally-friendly measures, because it feels second nature.